 Several high school students have taken advantage of Spoon River College Early Start program and now it’s YOUR turn.

 Did you know that high school students in their junior and senior year, can take college courses?
 At their high school?
 During the regular school day?

-Spoon River College partners with many area high schools to offer dual credit courses to eligible students who are at least 16 years of age and have met requirements of the COMPASS placement test and High School GPA requirements.
+Since 1999, Spoon River College has partnered with many area high schools to offer dual credit courses to eligible students.
 By taking a dual credit class, students not only earn college credit, but some high schools may also offer high school credit for the same class -- a great two-for-one deal!
 While many of the dual credit courses are taught at the high school by high school teachers, they are college level classes, use college textbooks, many have reduced tuition rates and meet college standards.
+Students must be at least 16 years of age and have met requirements of the COMPASS placement test and High School GPA requirements.
 To find out if your high school participants in the Spoon River College Dual Credit partnership, talk to your high school counselor.